Samuel-Adeola/PurpleTeamCloudLab/README.md

 •	Terraform added to any folder in your system’s %PATH% environment.

 ## Installation Steps
-1. Prepare AWS
+1. Prepare AWS:

-o	Create an AWS user with administrator permissions and obtain the ACCESS KEY and SECRET KEY. o	Run aws configure in the command prompt and provide the keys.
-Set the region to eu-west-1. o	In the AWS console, switch to the eu-west-1 region. o	Navigate to EC2 → Key Pair, create a key named ec2_key_pair (lowercase), and save the .pem file.
+o	Create an AWS user with administrator permissions and obtain the ACCESS KEY and SECRET KEY.

+o	Run aws configure in the command prompt and provide the keys.
+Set the region to eu-west-1.

+o	In the AWS console, switch to the eu-west-1 region.

+o	Navigate to EC2 → Key Pair, create a key named ec2_key_pair (lowercase), and save the .pem file.

-2. Configure SSH Key
+3. Configure SSH Key:
+4.
 o	Copy the .pem file to C:\Users\<your-username>\.ssh and rename it to id_rsa.

-3. Deploy the Lab
+5. Deploy the Lab:

 o	Open the command prompt, navigate to the project folder, and run:

             terraform init